Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Introduction

 Given the limitations of these techniques, part of the research has focused on analyzing circuit-based metrics~\citep{sim_2019, Marrero2021, Fontana_2021} as a means to support the selection of suitable ansätze.
 Among these, the notion of expressibility has received considerable attention in the literature~\citep{sim_2019, funcke_2021, du_2022, wu_2021, holmes_2022}.
 This metric quantifies a circuit’s ability to explore either the full space of quantum states or the energy landscape defined by a specific problem.
 The underlying idea is that greater exploration capability should increase the likelihood that the optimal solution lies within the region explored by the circuit, but it can also make the identification of high-quality solutions challenging.
 As a result, determining the optimal level of expressibility and whether it can meaningfully inform circuit selection remains an open research question.

-In this work, we provide an in-depth analysis of a specific definition of expressibility introduced by~\citep{holmes_2022}, which characterizes a circuit's ability to uniformly explore the energy landscape induced by a target Hamiltonian.
-Due to its problem-specific nature, we refer to this metric as \textit{Hamiltonian expressibility}.
+In this work, we analyse the definition of expressibility introduced by~\citep{holmes_2022}, which characterises a circuit's ability to explore the energy landscape induced by a target Hamiltonian.
+We refer to this metric as \textit{Hamiltonian expressibility}.
+The utility of this metric has not been thoroughly investigated in the literature, and we argue that analyzing its properties and its potential contribution to ansatz selection is of particular interest due to its problem-specific nature.
+Its direct relationship with the structure of the energy landscape distinguishes it from other commonly used metrics, which are typically problem-agnostic, and suggests that it may serve as a more tailored indicator for the solution of specific target problems.
 Using a set of well-established ansatz templates and Hamiltonian problem instances, we develop and apply a Monte Carlo method to estimate this metric on systems of 4 and 8 qubits.

 Our analysis first investigates the relationship between Hamiltonian expressibility and ansatz depth, revealing that expressibility generally increases with depth, until it reaches a saturation point.
 We then highlight the problem-dependent character of Hamiltonian expressibility by identifying, for each problem class, the most and least Hamiltonian-expressive circuits, and determining, for each circuit, the problem classes in which it is most and least expressive.
 Furthermore, we observe that all considered ansätze achieve higher levels of Hamiltonian expressibility on problems defined by diagonal Hamiltonians.